kartikeyasharma07/SUPATH/README.md

 after a period of inactivity can take 20–40 seconds** — this app runs on Render's free tier, which sleeps a service after 15 minutes with no traffic and wakes it back up on the next request.
 That's expected, not broken.

 ---

-## Deploying your own copy (Render, free tier)

-This repo includes `render.yaml`, so Render can configure almost everything automatically.
-You don't need to install Python, Docker, or anything else on your own machine to do this.

-1. **Push this repo to your own GitHub account** if you haven't already (see *Repository structure* below for what belongs where).
-2. Go to **[render.com](https://render.com)** and sign up — the free plan needs no credit card.
-3. From the Render dashboard, click **New → Blueprint**.
-4. Connect your GitHub account if prompted, then select this repository.
-   Render reads `render.yaml` automatically and pre-fills the service: name `supath`, Python environment, the correct build and start commands.
-5. Render will list a handful of **optional** environment variables (`EIA_API_KEY`, `AISSTREAM_API_KEY`, etc.) with blank values — you can leave every single one empty and the app will run correctly, using Yahoo Finance for prices and the simulator for the map.
-Only fill one in if you specifically want that source live (see `.env.example` for what each one unlocks and where to get a free key).
-6. Click **Apply** / **Create Web Service**.
-Render will build (installs dependencies, then patches and installs abcEconomics — this step takes a few minutes the first time) and deploy.
-7. When the build finishes, Render shows your live URL — something like `https://supath-xxxx.onrender.com`.
-Open it.
-If the first load hangs for 20-40 seconds, that's the free-tier service waking up — refresh once it responds and it'll be fast from then on until it sleeps again.
-8. Paste that URL into the *Live demo* link at the top of this README (and into your competition submission form).

-**Keeping it awake for judging day (optional):** free-tier Render services sleep after 15 minutes of no traffic.
-If you want to avoid the wake-up delay during a specific judging window, a free service like [UptimeRobot](https://uptimerobot.com) can ping your `/api/health` endpoint every 10 minutes to keep it warm — not required, just a nice-to-have.

-**If the build fails:** check the build logs in the Render dashboard first — the abcEconomics install step is the most likely place for something environment-specific to go wrong.
-The scenario simulator has a documented analytic fallback (see `backend/engine/scenario.py`) that runs automatically if abcEconomics genuinely can't install, so a failed abcEconomics build doesn't have to block the whole deploy — but it's worth checking the logs either way.

----